 These changes do not apply to customers sending items from Northern Ireland to the EU.
 And letters, postcards and documents are also usually exempt.

 Those receiving shipments in EU countries, from the UK, may now have to pay customs or VAT charges and a handling fee to claim their parcel.
 These charges depend on the country, the value of the parcel and whether it is a gift or commercial shipment.

-UK VAT on goods valued up to £135 will now be collected at the point of sale, with those above £135 being collected on import.
+For some Business to Consumer shipments (e.g. purchases from online businesses) valued up to £135 (150 euro) VAT will be collected at the point of sale, with those above £135 (150 euro) collected on import.

 For those paying VAT charges on import, the amount will be charged on the ‘landed cost’ of the shipment.
 This means the total cost of shipping the item – including the cost of the item, plus the shipment cost, shipping insurance and more.